k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 Fabric Key Management mechanism, which is responsible for encrypting and decrypting elements, is based on 2 modules: a master key generator and a master key storage, where both are configurable.

 By default, Fabric uses its built-in key management mechanism for both modules - generating and storing the master key.
-Fabric enables integration with  external [KMS](#kms) (Key Management Service).
+Fabric enables integration with external [KMS](#kms) (Key Management Services).
 External KMS integration is supported since Fabric v6.5.9.

-> Note that the terminology of Fabric master key is still valid when integrating with external KMS, because internally, towards Fabric  modules, it is used as master key, which responsible for encrypting  and decrypting data.
+> Note that the terminology of Fabric master key is still valid when integrating with external KMS, because internally, towards Fabric  modules, it is used as a master key, responsible for encrypting and decrypting data.

 ### Master Key Generation